MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 Note: The customer can use Remote Assist mobile on [both AR and non-AR devices](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements#device-options-and-requirements-for-a-dynamics-365-remote-assist-user).
 However, some older mobile device models may truncate SMS messages, making it difficult for your customer to receive the two links via SMS.

 ### Step 3: Join the call
-Select **Join the call** to launch the app available on your device to join the One-time call.
+Select **Join the call** to launch the app available on your device to join the one-time call.

 If you are setting up the call using your desktop, **Join the call** will launch the Teams desktop app.

 If you are setting up the call using your mobile device, **Join the call** will launch the Dynamics 365 Remote Assist mobile app.

-Please note that [Dynamics 365 Remote Assist device requirements](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements#licensing-requirements-per-role) apply to your customer as well.

 ### Step 4: Admit your customer into the call
 After your customer launches the call and enters their name, they will enter the call lobby.
 Admit them into the call.
 Your customer will not be able to show you their environment and use annotations until you admit them into the call.

 If you are joining the call using Teams desktop, you will receive a notification that looks like [this](https://docs.microsoft.com/microsoftteams/meeting-policies-in-teams#automatically-admit-people) when your customer is waiting in the lobby.

 If you are joining the call using Remote Assist mobile app, you will receive a notification that looks like the following image when your customer is waiting in the lobby.
-Select Admit.
+Select **Admit**.

 ![Admit into lobby](./media/OTC-C1-lobby.png "Admit")

 ## Your customer’s experience

+Please note that [Dynamics 365 Remote Assist device requirements](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements#licensing-requirements-per-role) apply to your customer as well.

 **Step 1**: If your customer wants to join the call via their mobile device but has not downloaded the Remote Assist mobile app, they must select the first link to download the Remote Assist mobile app.